ermongroup/cs228-notes/inference/sampling/index.md

 - *Aperiodicity*: It is possible to return to any state at any time, i.e. there exists an $$n$$ such that for all $$i$$ and all $$n' \geq n$$, $$P(s_{n'}=i \mid s_0 = i) > 0$$.

 The first condition is meant to prevent *absorbing states*, i.e. states from which we can never leave.
 In the example below, if we start in states $$1,2$$, we will never reach state 4.
 Conversely, if we start in state 4, then we will never reach states 1,2.
 If we start the chain in the middle (in state 3), then clearly it cannot have a single limiting distribution.
-{% maincolumn 'assets/img/reducible-chain.png' 'A reducible Markov Chain over four states.'%}
+{% include maincolumn_img.html url='assets/img/reducible-chain.png' description='A reducible Markov Chain over four states.' %}

 The second condition is necessary to rule out transition operators such as
 {% math %}